ilejn/ClickHouse/docs/en/operations/external-authenticators/tokens.md

 # Token Processors

 ## Configuration
 To use token-based authentication, add `token_processors` section to `config.xml` and define at least one token processor in it.
 Its contents are different for different token processor types.

 **Common parameters**
 - `type` -- type of token processor.
-Supported values: "JWT", "Azure", "OpenID".
+Supported values: "JWT", "Azure", "Google", "OpenID".
 Mandatory.
 Case-insensitive.
 - `token_cache_lifetime` -- maximum lifetime of cached token (in seconds).
 Optional, default: 3600.
 - `username_claim` -- name of claim (field) that will be treated as ClickHouse username.
 Optional, default: "sub".
-- `groups_claim` -- Name of claim (field) that contains list of groups user belongs to.
+- `groups_claim` -- name of claim (field) that contains list of groups user belongs to.
 This claim will be looked up in the token itself (in case token is a valid JWT, e.g. in Keycloak) or in response from `/userinfo`.
 Optional, default: "groups".

 For each type, there are additional specific parameters.
 If some parameters that are not required for current processor type are specified, they are ignored.
+(Is not it too error-prone?)
 If there are conflicting parameters (e.g `algo` is specified together with `jwks_uri`), an exception will be thrown.

 ## JWT (JSON Web Token)

 JWT itself is a source of information about user.
 It is decoded locally and its integrity is verified using either static key or JWKS (JSON Web Key Set), either local or remote.

 `algo`, `static_jwks`/`static_jwks_file` and `jwks_uri` are defining different JWT processing workflows, and they cannot be specified together.
-### JWT with static key:
+### JWT with static key
 ```xml
 <clickhouse>
     <token_processors>